julfinch/project-management-app/README.md

             query: RootQuery
         })
     ```
-1. We can now uget all the projects.
+1. We can now get all the projects.
     - If we try to query the name, id, description and status of all projects:
         ```shell
             {